The Rite of Spring (film): Reception

-Carlos Loureda of Fotogramas considered that Franco surpasses himself in his "his most amiable and open film" in what seemed unbeatable so far: the direction of actresses.
+Carlos Loureda of Fotogramas considered that Franco surpasses himself in "his most amiable and open film" in what seemed unbeatable so far: the direction of actresses.
 Also reviewing for Fotogramas, Pablo Vázquez scored 5 out of 5 stars, describing the film as "a beautiful act of artistic terrorism, as virtuous and warm as it is absurdly human".

 Jonathan Holland of ScreenDaily deemed the film to be "daring", "undoubtedly crafted with care" and "Franco's most accessible work to date", while pointing out at the script's lack of "imaginative power", being "far more interested in presenting interactions in exquisite detail than it is in putting flesh on the characters involved".

 Javier Ocaña of Cinemanía rated the film 4 out of 5 stars considering that newcomers Sorolla and Irureta manage to move viewers with their frank performances.

 Manuel J. Lombardo of Diario de Sevilla rated the film 4 out of 5 stars, deeming it to be a "film full of nuances" that "breathes truth and exhales emotions as sober as they are authentic".